When doing your tourism marketing, you may well find yourself with a large to-do list and feeling stressed about it all.

 For any marketing channel to work, you’ll need to give a lot of thought and attention to how you’re doing it.

 By building a foundation first, you’ll greatly enhance the chances of that channel succeeding for you.
-This could mean spending a lot of time researching TripAdvisor and evaluating your own strategy.
+This could mean spending a lot of time researching TripAdvisor and evaluating your own strategy: building a great bio is a good place to start.
+It also means you should develop a consistent brand design across all of your channels.

 Move on and begin to focus on other channels once you have that foundation installed and you have a working system in place.
 You may never even want to move on if those three channels are having great success for you.
 Just know that you can never judge a marketing channel with a half-hearted effort.